alexhartm/tonie-podcast-sync/README.md

 # fetch new podcast episodes and copy them to greenTonie
 tps.syncPodcast2Tonie(pumuckl, greenTonie)

-# kid's should fall asleep, so podcast episodes on this
+# kid's should fall asleep, so let's limit the podcast
-# tonie should be limited to 60 minutes in total.
+# episodes on this tonie to 60 minutes in total.
 # use the optional parameter for this:
 tps.syncPodcast2Tonie(maus, orangeTonie, 60)
 ```